 We live in an ocean of technology with millions of digital products.
 They often do not have their own face, without an attractive idea behind them and do not have a story.
 This makes them both boring and confusing.
 They are intended to simplify users' lives.
 However, they often make their lives not only more difficult, but also steal their time and energy.
 How can we improve this situation?
 Unfortunately, there isn’t a magic pill to solve this problem.
 It is more important for us to breathe life into financial industry by making it purpose-driven.
 Customers deserve humanity, understanding, and careful, human-centered design that adds soul to the digital product.

 My friend once bought a beautiful electric tea kettle.
 He paid five times more than the cost of a standard one.
 It was difficult to wash, and it was not connected to WiFi.
 "What is the point,” I asked.
 “Doesn’t it boil water the same way?"
 He smiled at me and replied, “You aren’t the first one to ask me this question.
 I didn’t just want boiled water.
 I also wanted an experience.
 This kettle became one of my morning rituals.
 It sparks joy in me at the beginning of the day and gives me a feeling that I celebrate every single day I live."

 People's routines consist of many items as trivial as this kettle, some of them evoking emotions and some not.
 The best brands in the world turn their products into a unique experience, which increases their price by dozens of times.
-You can find thousands of modifications of the same product have similar functionalities but completely different user experiences.
-The role of emotions is increasing.
+You can find thousands of modifications of the same product with similar functionalities but completely different user experiences.
+The role of emotions becomes decisive.
 Cognitive overload due to global digitalization weighs on all of us, and our inner child longs for something simple, understandable and enjoyable.

 The most effective way for a product to stand out from the competition is to provide not only a delightful customer experience, but also a feeling that the product helps you live your best life every day.